-13 Right of appeal of disciplined member
+13 Right of appeal of disciplined member or associate member

-- (1) A member may appeal to the association in general meeting against a resolution of the committee under clause 12, within seven (7) days after notice of the resolution is served on the member, by lodging with the secretary a notice to that effect. - (2) The notice may, but need not, be accompanied by a statement of the grounds on which the member intends to rely for the purposes of the appeal. - (3) On receipt of a notice from a member under subclause (1), the secretary must notify the committee, which is to convene a general meeting of the association to be held within 28 days after the date on which the secretary received the notice. - (4) At a general meeting of the association convened under subclause (3): - (a) no business other than the question of the appeal is to be transacted, and - (b) the committee and the member must be given the opportunity to state their respective cases orally or in writing, or both, and - (c) the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked. - (5) The appeal is to be determined by a simple majority of votes cast by members of the association.
+- A member or associate member may appeal to the association in general meeting against a resolution of the committee under clause 12, within seven (7) days after notice of the resolution is served on the member or associate member, by lodging with the secretary a notice to that effect. - (2) The notice may, but need not, be accompanied by a statement of the grounds on which the member or associate member intends to rely for the purposes of the appeal. - (3) On receipt of a notice from a member or associate member under subclause (1), the secretary must notify the committee, which is to convene a general meeting of the association to be held within 28 days after the date on which the secretary received the notice. - (4) At a general meeting of the association convened under subclause (3): - (a) no business other than the question of the appeal is to be transacted, and - (b) the committee and the member or associate member must be given the opportunity to state their respective cases orally or in writing, or both, and - (c) the members present are to vote by secret ballot on the question of whether the resolution should be confirmed or revoked. - (5) The appeal is to be determined by a simple majority of votes cast by members of the association.